-Better ownership documentation, accurate equipment identification, proper reporting, and greater site security will continue to increase the ability of law enforcement to combat equipment theft.
+Better ownership documentation, accurate equipment identification, proper reporting, greater site security, and an overall better understanding of the threat will continue to increase the ability of law enforcement to combat equipment theft.
 Awareness, education, and training are key components of an overall fraud-prevention plan that may lead to immediate economic benefits for contractors, owners, and insurers.

-Through our joint efforts, we're reducing the cost of theft for equipment owners and insurers by increasing the likelihood of recovery and arrest.
-We're also limiting the ability to fence stolen equipment, thus making heavy equipment a riskier target for thieves.
+Through our collaborative efforts, we're reducing the cost of theft for equipment owners and insurers by increasing the likelihood of recovery and arrest.
+We're also increasing the awareness of the theft issue and promoting knowledge sharing, thus making heavy equipment a riskier target for thieves.